Sachi-Fernando/Sachi-Fernando.github.io/_pages/conferences.md

 #### 2024

-* 29th Annual Conference of the European Association of Environmental and Resource Economists, July, Leuven (scheduled)
-* What Works for Climate Summit, June, Berlin (scheduled)
-* Mapping the Effects of Environmental Policies, April, Hamburg (scheduled)
 * AURÖ Workshop for Young Researchers in Environmental and Resource Economics, March, Karlsruhe

 #### 2023

 * 24th Global Conference in Environmental Taxation, September, Paris
 * 28th Annual Conference of the European Association of Environmental and Resource Economists, June, Cyprus
 * Bamberg-Halle-Jena-Leipzig Workshop on Empirical Micro and Applied Econometrics, June, Halle